 It may be dealing with violent patients, undergoing traumatic circumstances, or lack of communications.
 Whatever is the reason for stress, you have to manage the feelings to work as a nurse.

 What is the Impact of Stress on Your Life?

-While nursing is an extremely fulfilling and rewarding career, it comes with demanding choices as well.
+While nursing is an extremely fulfilling and rewarding medical career, it comes with demanding choices as well.

 You have to deal with changing environments and unpredictable behaviours of patients in day-to-day working.

 This results in emotional, physical, and mental reactions to stress.
 The impact of stress on your life may include:

 - Physical reactions like grinding teeth, biting the nails, pains, increasing heart rate or clenching the jaws.

 - Emotional and mental reactions include lack of self-confidence, lack of concentration, and irritability.